Probate in a nutshell:

 “Probate” means obtaining a document from the court stating that a specific will, or no will at all, applies to an estate and that a particular executor is in charge of that estate.

 Although probate is not always mandatory, an executor may need probate to administer an estate.
-For example, an executor will need usually probate if there is no will, if an executor has to transfer or sell real estate, or if an executor needs to access money from a bank unwilling to release funds.
+For example, an executor will usually need probate if there is no will, if an executor has to transfer or sell real estate, or if an executor needs to access money from a bank unwilling to release funds.

-Unless probate is or will be opposed by someone with an interest in the estate, Katzman Estate Law charges a fee of $5,000 tax-in to obtain probate.
 Sometimes, a bank will give an executor a bank draft payable to our firm so that the executor does not have to pay our fee personally.

 Learn about what an executor must do, should do, and the extent of their personal liability by reading below: